vitoramj/SimpleRobotWebRemote/README.md

 The app echoes each and every command sent by the client and checks if the command matches any robot command

-First connect to the robot clicking the *Connect* button
-Then, if connection is successful you will be able to send commands to the robot pressing any of the control buttons
+First connect to the robot clicking the *Connect* button Then, if connection is successful you will be able to send commands to the robot pressing any of the control buttons.
+An example of web interface using Firefox is shown below:

 ![alt text](https://raw.githubusercontent.com/vitoramj/SimpleRobotWebRemote/master/ScreenShot.png)